What is Cannabis?

 Myth: It is safe to drive after using cannabis

-Using cannabis can increase the likelihood of a car crash by 300%.
+Using cannabis can increase the likelihood of a car crash by 2-3 times (200-300%) with some studies presenting higher estimates.
 Cannabis slows down thinking, reflexes and reduces concentration and co-ordination.
 As a result, cannabis affects the way you do tasks and activities.

 This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use and the National Drug & Alcohol Research Centre, UNSW.